Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Comparison to Experiment

 A correct way to check a physical model and the corresponding computer code is to use it for calculation of those quantities that can be directly measured in an experiment.
 Then these results should be compared to the experimental data.

-In the experiment at Mainz Microtron \cite{Backe2008} the intensity of the channeling radiation was measured for crystal samples of different dimensions $L_\mathrm{cr}$ along the beam axis.
+In the experiment at Mainz Microtron \cite{Backe2008} the intensity of the channelling radiation was measured for crystal samples of different dimensions $L_\mathrm{cr}$ along the beam axis.
 To make a comparison with these data, we modelled the Mainz experiment with our code.

-We calculated the average number of photons in the energy interval $0.4 $ MeV $< \hbar \omega < 9.0$ MeV emitted by a 855 MeV electron moving trough a Silicon crystal with plane (110) parallel to the beam direction.
+We calculated the average number of photons in the energy interval $0.4 $ MeV $< \hbar \omega < 9.0$ MeV emitted by a 855 MeV electron moving through a Silicon crystal with plane (110) parallel to the beam direction.
 Then we subtracted the background, i.e. the same quantity but calculated in the case of a randomly oriented Silicon crystal.
 The photons were taken into account if the angle $\theta$ between their wave vector and the beam direction, does not exceed $1.31$ mrad, which corresponds to the aperture of the gamma spectrometer in the experimental setup of the Mainz experiment.
 The calculation were done for different values of $L_\mathrm{cr}$.

-The intensity of the channeling radiation is presented in \cite{Backe2008} in arbitrary units.
+The intensity of the channelling radiation is presented in \cite{Backe2008} in arbitrary units.
 We equated $12$ arbitrary unit to $1$ photon per projectile to adjust the overall scale.
 The results are shown in Figure \ref{chan_rad}.
-As is seen, our results demonstrate reasonable agreement with the experiment, which proves the reliability of the code.
+As is seen, our results demonstrate reasonable agreement with the experiment, which proves the reliability of the code.\footnote{There is, however, a discrepancy in the dechanneling length: the value for the (110) channel estimated by the Mainz group $L_\mathrm{d}=18\ \mu$m \cite{Backe2008} is by the factor of more than two larger than our result $L_\mathrm{d}=8.26\ \mu$m.
+It has to be pointed out that a model-dependent procedure was used in \cite{Backe2008} to estimate the $L_\mathrm{d}$.
+Therefore, the discrepancy in the dechanneling length does not mean that there is disagreement of our results with the experiment.
+The reasons for the discrepancy are still to be clarified.
+Preliminary, we attribute it to different definitions of the dechanneling length.}